 Yes.
 Certainly.
 As with any human activity, excess exuberance or carelessness can be dangerous.
 One would have to work much harder to tip over a Zeen than a walker or wheelchair, but a certain amount of caution is prudent:

-When walking uphill or down, slightly lower your saddle height so your feet maintain contact with the ground.
+- When walking uphill or down, slightly lower your saddle height so your feet have better traction.
 Likewise when stepping on or off a curb.
 Either is easy if you first lower the Zeen saddle about as much as curb height.
 Then negotiate the curb in a standing position, stepping up or down while appropriately lifting up or lowering the front of the Zeen.
 The rear wheels will simply follow up and over as they get to the curb.

 Can Zeen go up or down steps?